Space-Engineers-Modding/modding-reference/_doc/reference/tools/3d-modelling/seut/main-panel/iconrendermode.md

 ### Zoom
 This property adjusts the camera's zoom level.

+### Zoom
+This property adjusts the camera's distance from origin.

+### Rotation
+These properties allow for moving the camera and lighting setup from the point of origin.

 ### Rotation
 These properties allow for the rotation of the camera and lighting setup around the point of origin.